 On a scale from 1-10, "How likely is it that you would recommend our company/product/service to a friend or colleague?”

-Promoters, or those who score 9 and 10, are considered brand advocates, meaning they’ll buy more and spread the word to friends.
+- Promoters, or those who score 9 and 10, are considered brand advocates, meaning they’ll buy more and spread the word to friends.

-Detractors, or those who score 6 and below, aren’t fans and weigh your brand or product down.
+- Detractors, or those who score 6 and below, aren’t fans and weigh your brand or product down.

-Collectively, these archetypes generate a “NPS Score” between -100 and 100.
+Collectively, these archetypes generate an “NPS Score” between -100 and 100.
 The basic theory is derived from a correlation between NPS and organic growth to predict the future performance of a company.
 The higher the NPS score, the more likely you are to outperform your competitors.

 Expecting accuracy through ambiguity is impossible.
 Most of the time, individual numbers on the 10-to-0 answer scale are not clearly labeled.
-When a user selects “7”, what do they truly mean?
+When a user selects “7”, what do they honestly mean?
 This could be positive, neutral, or even negative when the scale is not accurately defined.
 How often in your daily life do you use a number to gauge your feelings?
 Rarely, if ever I hope.

 This why the human approach is important when researching this type of consumer behavior.
 Using simple, real-life conversations is more approachable for consumers and gives you the answers you need.
 When you take away the arbitrary distractions, you can easily separate the two groups of people you are trying to find.
-And better yet, we don’t have to waste anyone’s time and money trying to arrive at these conclusions.
+Better yet, we don’t have to waste anyone’s time and money trying to arrive at these conclusions.

-In the spirit of simplicity, Thought Merchants only runs NPS using yes and no as the answers to yield the one insight your company actually needs in this space.
+In the spirit of simplicity, Thought Merchants only runs NPS using yes and no as the answers to yield the one insight your company needs in this space.

 Would you recommend this product to your friend?
 Yes…or no.